 Even in a recent paper, Shoenfeld admits that “every attempt for an epidemiological study has so far failed to deliver a connection.”
 Sometimes, the absence of evidence is evidence of absence.

-Debunking HPV vaccine causes POI
+Debunking HPV vaccine causes infertility

 A December 2015 article by Hawkes and Buttery examined the link between the cancer preventing HPV vaccine and POI – they found several troubling issues: